lynn-twinkl/twinkl-github-workshop/docs/windows-setup.md

 In order to exit WSL and go back to your normal Windows Powershell, simply run `exit`

+---
+> [!IMPORTANT]
+> All remaining instructions must be carried out _inside_ WSL.
+Make sure your Linux terminal is active!

 ## 💚 Install NodeJS

 NodeJS allows you to run JavaScript-based applications and commands